zamazan4ik/awesome-pgo/article/article.md

 Usual option is to try mounting something like `tmpfs` and then save the PGO profile to this in-memory disk.
 If even this option is not available for you - it's still possible to dump the PGO profile directly to a memory, and then export the profile via any interface like TCP, HTTP, MQTT, etc. Profile dumping runtime intrinsics are usually undocumented so you need to check sources for your favorite compiler (and create an issue about improving documentation).
 These intrinsics are partially discussed in the article somewhere above.

 Right now I don't have enough data about PGO usage in the embedded domain.
-If you know something about the topic and want to share your thoughts - go ahead and reach me out!
+If you know something about the topic and want to share your thoughts - go ahead and reach out to me!

 ### Explore PGO for mobile domain